A Prediction-Traversal Approach for Compressing Scientific Data on Unstructured Meshes with Bounded Error: Evaluation

 \textbf{Running time}.
-The time complexity of our method is $O(|V|)$, which is not a function of $\xi$.
+The time complexity of our method is $O(|V|)$, independent to $\xi$.
 The plot of running time vs. $\xi (\%)$ verifies this statement and is provided in Supplementary Materials.
 We show the average running time over $\xi$ for the six datasets in~\Cref{fig:runtime} (a).
 We omit the comparison with SZ3 and ZFP as their C/C++ implementations deliver better performance than our Python implementation by nature.
-The ratios of numbers of nodes to running times are shown in~\Cref{fig:runtime} (b).
+The ratios of numbers of nodes to running times are in~\Cref{fig:runtime} (b).
 The relative difference of this ratio between datasets is significantly smaller than that of running time in~\Cref{fig:runtime} (a), but large datasets still take more time to process a node.

 \textbf{Visual qualities}.
 We compare both volume rendering and isosurface rendering of decompressed data by our method and SZ3 under the same compression ratio (\Cref{fig:volRen}).
+Note that visual comparisons with ZFP outputs at comparative compression ratios between 20 and 30 are unavailable for our benchmark datasets.
 For most datasets, we have lower visual distortion compared to SZ3.